ygyash/dhwani-portal/README.md

 # Dhwani Ultimate portal
 *A portal made for the Music Club of BIT Mesra which is used for recommending songs to a Band for performances according to their needs.
-It is also used for booking day to day slots of the music room.
-Mainly worked on the song recommendation part of the project.*
+It is also used for booking day to day slots of the music room. *

 ## Project Idea